 phone | : | 03-3847-5251 |

-business hours | : | Weekdays 11:00~ Saturdays, Sundays, and public holidays: 10:00~ *The store will close once all the "Jumbo Melon Bread" is sold out. |
+Opening times | : | Weekdays 11:00~ Weekends and holidays 10:00~ *The store will close once all the "Jumbo Melon Bread" has been sold out. |

 Regular Holiday | : | none |